Valuing Unlisted Investments in SMSF’s: Nil market value considerations for tustees

 Ο Evidence of available on-line entity activity and reports such as creditor watch.

-There is No One Source – Consider all
+There is No One Source

-gathers a variety of evidence especially where there is no secondary market
+gather a variety of evidence especially where there is no secondary market

-engages with the investment provider proactively for documentation
+engage with the investment provider proactively for documentation

-maintains a file of supporting data each year for audit including enquiries made.
+maintain a file of supporting data each year for audit including enquiries made.

 If you require assistance gathering or assessing the relevant data to support your unlisted investment valuations, please don’t hesitate to reach out.
 We’re here to help ensure your documentation is compliant and audit ready.